§ §DUNEDIN

 We've seen who you're up against

 Dunedin's design and web scene is smaller than the northern centres but its standard is higher than most expect — the city's heritage-design heritage (the school of design at Otago Polytechnic, the architectural scene anchored on the heritage stock) pulls expectations up.
-We've audited what's shipping locally and what Auckland and Christchurch firms are bidding in.
+We've studied what's shipping locally and what Auckland and Christchurch firms are bidding in.
 We know where the visual ceiling actually sits in your category.

 § 02WHERE WE WORK